jjlynch2/OsteoSort/README.md

 Minor changes:

-Replaced EFA from Momocs with modified version for 2D and 3D EFA
+Momocs dependency removed: replaced EFA from Momocs with modified version for 2D and 3D EFA.
+Pracma dependency removed: replaced distmat from pracma with modified version.

 Bug fixes: